pragathi916/Kubernetes-Deployment/Rolling_Updates/Organ Donation Website/README.md

-# Rolling Updates Deployment on a Organ Donation Website with a Database backend
+# Rolling Updates Deployment on a Website with a Database backend

 - Environment Setup:
   Docker Desktop is installed and is running on the local machine (Windows 10).